-Prior to working at the NYCLU, Lorshbough worked at the Criminal Appeals Bureau of Legal Aid Society, where she specialized in parole advocacy proceedings and criminal justice law reform.
-In addition to more than a decade of volunteer organizing and political activism, she has advanced LGBT civil rights as a litigation fellow with Lambda Legal, presided over landlord-tenant conciliation as a judicial clerk in New York City Housing Court, and fought to remedy discrimination and due process violations as a fellow with Legal Services-NYC.
-During law school, Lorshbough established her school's first economic justice pro bono project, empowering students and community members to provide legal services to public assistance recipients.
-Now known as the Economic Justice Coalition, this organization spawned several other economic justice projects as well as an in-house clinic, and Lorshbough remains involved with the project in an advisory capacity.
+Prior to working at the NYCLU, Erika worked at the Criminal Appeals Bureau of the Legal Aid Society and specialized in parole advocacy.
+In addition to nearly two decades of community organizing and activism, Erika has advanced LGBTQ civil rights as a litigation fellow with Lambda Legal, presided over landlord-tenant conciliation as a judicial clerk in New York City Housing Court, and fought to remedy discrimination and due process violations as a fellow with Legal Services-NYC.
+During law school, Erika developed an economic justice pro bono project, empowering students and community members to provide services to public assistance recipients.

 Erika completed their undergraduate studies in psychology and public policy at UCLA and the Luskin School of Public Affairs and received their J.D. from Brooklyn Law School.
 In addition to numerous public interest awards and legal fellowships, Erika has been honored as a Rising Star by the Brooklyn Law School Alumni Association, and was named one of the Best LGBTQ Lawyers Under 40 by the National LGBT Bar Association.
 Erika is a certified restorative justice practitioner, an adoring caretaker of plants and animals, and a fan of wandering and getting lost from time to time.